linuxmint/doc-installation-guide/docs/verify.rst

 All `download mirrors <https://www.linuxmint.com/mirrors.php>`_ provide the ISO images, a ``sha256sum.txt`` file and a ``sha256sum.txt.gpg`` file.
 You should be able to find these files in the same place you downloaded the ISO image from.

-If you can't find them, browse the `Heanet download mirror <https://ftp.heanet.ie/mirrors/linuxmint.com/stable/>`_ and click the version of the Linux Mint release you downloaded.
+If you can't find them, browse the `Kernel.org download mirror <https://mirrors.kernel.org/linuxmint/stable/>`_ and click the version of the Linux Mint release you downloaded.

 Download both ``sha256sum.txt`` and ``sha256sum.txt.gpg``.